London Investor Forum 2018

 - Investor updates: London-based upstream independents take to the stage to provide updates on African projects: breaking ground, development, financing and new investor announcements.

 - Launch of Africa Energy Series: Equatorial Guinea 2018

 Our special report on Equatorial Guinea’s oil and gas industry, commissioned by the Ministry of Mines and Hydrocarbons in the nation’s 50th year of independence, launches at the AOP Investor Forum in London.

-Join us in London on May 10, 2018, for the premier energy investment event.
+Join us on May 10, 2018 at Kings Place, London for the premier energy investment event.
 Registration for the AOP Investor Forum 2018 is now open.
 Contact us for speaking and sponsorship opportunities.

 Keynote SpeakersBecome a speaker